dionstew/camerasim/README.md

-# Camerasim Package
+# ROS-Camerasim

 Camerasim is a ROS package that simulates a camera with Gazebo.
+This package is written under ROS-Noetic distro.
 Here you can simulate the algorithm of image processing, Computer Vision and so on.

 How to use: